-Florida Administrative Code.
-Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . . . provided the construction, operation, and monitoring of this Chapter are met."

-- 6. The rule (62-522.300(3)) from which this petition seeks a variance prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
-Strict adherence to this rule would preclude the Department from granting approval for the use of the in-situ chemical oxidation with hydrogen peroxide for remediation of contaminated ground water and soils. - 7.
+- 5. The injection of potassium lactate through temporary wells or borings is considered a type of underground injection control well, Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
+Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . . . provided the construction, operation, and monitoring of this Chapter are met." - 6.
+Rule 62-522.300(3) from which this petition seeks a variance, prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
+Strict adherence to this rule would preclude the Department from granting approval for the use of the in-situ reductive dechlorination with potassium lactate for remediation of contaminated ground water. - 7.
 The applicable rules state in pertinent part: - 62-522.300(1) . . .
-[N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter. - 62-522.300(3) Other discharges through wells or sinkholes that allow direct contact with Class G-I, F-I, or Class G-II ground water shall not be allowed a zone of discharge. - 8.
-Enviro-Logical Solutions, Inc., has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation process would create a substantial hardship or would violate the principles of fairness because the use of the process is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
-The petition also states that other methods of remediation not using in-situ products or processes can be more costly and take longer.
-Remediation would improve the water quality, and to prohibit any exceedance of the specified secondary drinking water standards, all non-health-based standards, in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
-This small and temporary exceedance is not the usual occurrence, nor are most discharges involved in the remediation of contaminated ground water.
-By allowing the use of the in-situ hydrogen peroxide, the clean up of the contaminated ground water and soils will be accelerated and returned to a usable condition. addition, the use of the in-situ hydrogen peroxide has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution of the contamination, so long as Enviro-Logical Solutions, Inc., is able to obtain a variance.
-Lastly, other similar in-situ processes have been granted variances, and not to allow this process to be used would violate the principles of fairness.

-9. Zones of discharge for the use of the in-situ hydrogen peroxide are necessary because of the temporary exceedance of the pH standard in the ground water immediately surrounding the injection.
-Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for sites contaminated with petroleum hydrocarbons meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
+[N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter. - 62-522.300(3) Other discharges through wells or sinkholes that allow direct contact with Class G-I, F-I, or Class G-II ground water shall not be allowed a zone of discharge.

+- 8. EEC, Inc., has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation process would create a substantial hardship or would violate the principles of fairness because the use of this process is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
+The petition also states that in-situ reductive dechlorination using potassium lactate is more effective and is less costly and takes less time than traditional remediation methods.
+Remediation would improve the water quality, and to prohibit any exceedance of the specified drinking water standards in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
+This small and temporary exceedance is not the usual occurrence, nor are most dischargers involved in the remediation of contaminated ground water.
+By allowing the use of the in-situ reductive dechlorination solution, the clean up of contaminated ground water and soils will be accelerated and returned to a usable condition.
+In addition, the use of the in-situ reductive dechlorination solution using potassium lactate has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution to the contamination, so long as EEC, Inc., is able to obtain a variance. - 9.
+Zones of discharge for the use of the in-situ reductive dechlorination using potassium lactate are necessary because of the temporary (not to exceed 280 days) exceedance of the pH, color, chloride, and TDS standards in the ground water immediately surrounding the injection.
+Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for sites contaminated with chlorinated solvents, chlorinated pesticides, polychlorinated biphenyls, and other related compounds, meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
 Such contaminated ground water is not presently used for drinking purposes, thus posing no threat to human health.